GSTT-CSC/gstt-csc.github.io/README.md

 ## Developer Guide

-The CSC site uses is built on Jekyll and incorporates Bootstrap v5 for CSS and java.
+The CSC site is built on Jekyll and incorporates Bootstrap v5 for CSS and java.
 Useful links relating to these are in the [Resources](#Resources) section below.

 ### Website structure
 For a thorough explanation of this, consult the Jekyll website.
 This is an abridged alternative.
 The directory structure of the website is approximately as follows: